 Guidelines and Recommendations

-- The calculations for normal terrain section in sandy areas shall be carried out for a total effective height of 1.9 meters (1 m is the normal depth of cover and 0.9 m soil cover in lieu of total berm height of 1.0 meter).
+The calculations for normal terrain sections in sandy areas shall be carried out for an effective height of 1 meter.
+Though the total effective height would be considered 1.9 m with 1 m as the normal depth of cover and 0.9 m soil cover in lieu of a total berm height of 1.0 meters.

 In addition to the requirement in item 9.4 above during corridor grading, the construction team shall survey the top of pipe elevations immediately after lowering at intervals of 100 meters and 10 meters intervals at a change of directions for a reasonable distance on both sides.
 This top of the pipe shall survey shall be carried out for the full entire pipeline in sections before backfilling and shall be completed for the full pipeline length and submitted to the stress engineer for upheaval buckling verification after laying.

 Along with this document, the construction shall refer to relevant documents regarding stress analysis and the maximum allowed angle for field bends.